bepuca/azureml-scaffolding/README.md

 thought through and changing them may break some behavior:

 - The .`devcontainer` folder implements the definition for a devcontainer.
-It uses a Dockerfile and installs extensions that are useful as well as features.
+It uses a [multi-stage] [`Dockerfile`] that serves for both full repository devcontainer and for packages environment.
+The [`devcontainer.json`] also installs useful VSCode extensions and necessary [devcontainer features].
 - The `.vscode` folder contains the configuration for VSCode.
 It includes some configuration to make sure VSCode leverages the tools correctly.